billvb/billvb.github.io/_posts/2013-05-23-vxworks-non-blocking-sockets.md

 ---
-title: VxWorks Non-blocking Sockets
+title: VxWorks Non-Blocking Sockets
-layout: base
+layout: post
+summary: Lessons learned on VxWorks nonblocking I/O
 ---

-## VxWorks Non-Blocking Sockets

-*Reminder: VxWorks does support regular POSIX socket-programming, but does provides its own (relatively convenient) networking library in _sockLib.h_*
+*Reminder: VxWorks does support regular POSIX socket-programming, but does provides its own (relatively convenient) networking library in `sockLib.h`*

 Generally in POSIX socket programming, to set a socket to non-blocking one would generally do: